Article By: Kira Schlechter ‡ Edited By: Leanne Ridgeway

 “God of Needles” is a metaphor for drug abuse boasting some cutting plays on words (“You speak to me, through the mouth of liars / My demise, your design / Poisonous exchange has changed the way I was / The way I am”).
 They do stretch out a little bit instrumentally on this one – Strohkirch’s bass solo toys with a funk groove – and it’s a bit more experimental structurally and rhythmically, as well.

 I had to look up what “Brita’s Vale” might be referring to, and what a delightfully obscure reference it is.
 Brita’s Vale is the site of a battle mentioned in the “Conan the Barbarian” comic books, and indeed the song tells the story, omitting any names and turning it into a search for self.
-Schultz does a grand job telling the story through the hero’s perspective, especially as he sees the long-ago battle in his mind’s eye.
+Schultz does a grand job telling the story from the hero’s perspective, especially as he sees the long-ago battle in his mind’s eye.

 “Course of Obliteration” is very appropriate to these chaotic times with its direct and pointed chorus: “Why live in peace when there is chaos? / Why summon kindness when there’s hate.”